Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 The lotus seed baby moon cake

-Not familiar with traditional Chinese pastries, we sampled two iconic cakes each with their unique history.
+Not familiar with traditional Chinese pastries, we sampled two iconic cakes, each with its own unique history.

 The first was a winter melon cake, also referred to as white cake, traditionally served at Chinese weddings.

-At Chiu Quon Bakery, they make the cake using a young winter melon which is sweet and bright green in color.
-This was hands down Claire’s favorite.
+The cake is made using a young winter melon, which is sweet and bright green in color.
+This was, hands down, Claire’s favorite.

-The second pastry, the Lotus seed baby moon cake, made from lotus flower seeds, holds significance in Chinese history.
+The second pastry, a Lotus seed baby moon cake, is made from lotus flower seeds, which are revered in Chinese history.

 Famous Lao Sze Chuan Restaurant